-To shape a curve object by using cusp, smooth, or symmetrical nodes
+To make a node cusp, smooth, or symmetrical

-- 1 In the toolbox, click the Shape tool [
+- 1 Click the Shape tool 🐛

 - 2 Click a node.

 - 3 On the property bar, click one of the following buttons:

-- Cusp node 🏹
+- Cusp node 🦱

-- Smooth node ma
+- Smooth node 🦳

 - Symmetrical node

-- 4 Drag the node's control handles.

 You can also change an existing node from one type to another by using shortcut keys.
-To change a smooth node to a cusp node or a cusp node to a smooth node, click the node using the Shape tool, and press C. To change a symmetrical node to a smooth node or a smooth node to a symmetrical node, click the node with the Shape tool, and press S.
+To change a smooth node to a cusp node or a cusp node to a smooth node, click the node using the Shape tool, and press C. To change a symmetrical node to a smooth node or a smooth node to a symmetrical node, click the node using the Shape tool, and press S.